 Yes, it is always important to feed your tetra daily.
 You have to be careful not to overfeed them, however.

-They’re not picky about their diet so you can feed them pretty much anything that they will fit in their mouths.
+They’re not picky about their diet, so you can feed them pretty much anything that they will fit in their mouths.
 Just make sure to avoid any foods with high levels of fat or salt because this is bad for fish health!
-It’s important to keep a balance between proteins and carbs when feeding your tetra—they need both nutrients to stay healthy and grow.
+You should keep a balance between proteins and carbs when feeding your tetra—they need both nutrients to stay healthy and grow.

 What Happens If You Don’t Feed Your Neon Tetra?